HRN1024/PLPCGC/README.md

-# Patch-wise LiDAR Point Cloud Geometry Compression based on Autoencode
+# Patch-wise LiDAR Point Cloud Geometry Compression based on Autoencoder

 This is the implementation of the paper "Patch-wise LiDAR Point Cloud Geometry Compression based on Autoencoder"(ICIG 2023).